neynt/notes/pets.md

 3. Turn on the big bright light for better visibility.
 (Left back corner of room behind bed, turn black knob of top light)
 4. Put on gloves (optional)
 5. Open cage.
+Use hanging clothes organizer to hold the lid open.
 Look around and discard bedding that has been soiled by pee.
 It's yellow and sometimes still damp.
 His favorite spot is inside the shelter, closest to the front of the cage.
 You will need to remove the lid of the shelter to access it.
 This should be the only place ~90% of the time.
 6. Refill food if the bowl is empty.
 Use ~0.5cm layer of Sunburst seed blend at the bottom of the food bowl, and 3 critter cubes.
 Should happen every 2-3 days.